 Question 1 - Current trends

-According to the experts’ opinion the distribution and density/abundance of individual native kelp species is declining in southern European areas (Northwestern Iberian Peninsula, Gulf of Biscay and Mediterranean sea), with exception of the Southern Iberian Peninsula where no increasing or decreasing trends were indicated (Table 3).
+According to the experts’ opinions, the distribution and density/abundance of individual native kelp species is declining in southern European areas (Northwestern Iberian Peninsula, Gulf of Biscay and Mediterranean sea), with exception of the Southern Iberian Peninsula where no increasing or decreasing trends were indicated (Table 3).
 For the other geographical regions, different trends were identified, depending on the species considered.
 Norwegian experts reported an overall increasing trend in density and extension of kelps in moderately wave exposed areas in northern Norway due to the recovery of L. hyperborea during the last decades in previously sea urchin grazed areas.
-However, even in these areas sea urchins grazing is observed in some areas, particularly in the more sheltered areas, and the distribution of kelp is somewhat less compared to the pre-grazing period.
+However, even in these areas sea urchins grazing is observed in some places, particularly in the more sheltered areas, and the distribution of kelp is somewhat reduced compared to the pre-grazing period.
 For the northernmost part of the Norwegian coast L. hyperborea kelp only prevails in wave exposed areas and barren grounds still dominates in moderately exposed areas.
 French experts reported a decreasing trend or stability of L. hyperborea beds in Brittany and a general decrease in L. digitata and S. latissima in Northern France (eastern English Channel and Dover Strait), even if some areas were characterized by a relative stable kelp distribution, such as Iroise/Ushant Sea and North Brittany.
 In contrast, the distribution and density of U. pinnatifida was indicated to be expanding spatially and increasing along the French coasts.
 Similarly, German experts reported an increase in L. hyperborea in the southern North Sea and concomitant slight decline of S. latissima.
 For UK and Ireland a high degree of uncertainty regarding kelp trends was reported by experts (Table 3).

 Question 2 – Source of information

 Own qualitative observations were the main source of information (34%) used by experts to base their opinion about the trends of kelp forests in their geographical working area.
-Additional sources of information such as papers (27%), information transmitted by locals (20%) and own quantitative data (18%) were also referred.
+Additional sources of information such as papers (27%), information transmitted by locals (20%) and own quantitative data (18%) were also referred to.

 Question 3 – Relevant stressors